RaHus/RaHus/README.md

-# Hi there, I'm RaHus! 👋
+# Hi there, I'm Rami! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a keen interest in various programming languages and technologies.
 Here you'll find a collection of my projects, contributions, and experiments.